space-ros/demos/lunar_pole_exploration_rover/README.md

 - A pair of monochrome cameras for navigation, NavCam, mounted on the rover mast.
 Each camera has 70° x 70° FOV and the image sensors have 2048 ×
 2048 pixels.
 The camera can pan 360° and tilt vertically in both directions at a maximum angle of 75°.
 - A pair of monochrome cameras for the aft blind spots, AftCam, facing back.
 Each camera has 110° x 110° FOV and the image sensors have 2048 ×
 2048 pixels.
+- A set of four monochrome cameras, on in each wheel well.
+Each camera has 110° x 110° FOV and the image sensors have 2048 × 2048 pixels.
 - An IMU.
 - An Odometry plugin to simulate wheel encoders.